Image resolution: Spectral resolution

 Pixel encoding limits the information stored in a digital image, and the term color profile is used for digital images but other descriptors are used to reference the hardware capturing and displaying the images.

 Spectral resolution is the ability to resolve spectral features and bands into their separate components.
 Color images distinguish light of different spectra.
 Multispectral images can resolve even finer differences of spectrum or wavelength by measuring and storing more than the traditional 3 of common RGB color images.

 Temporal resolution

-Temporal resolution (TR) refers to the precision of a measurement with respect to time.
+Temporal resolution (TR) is the precision of a measurement with respect to time.

 Movie cameras and high-speed cameras can resolve events at different points in time.
 The time resolution used for movies is usually 24 to 48 frames per second (frames/s), whereas high-speed cameras may resolve 50 to 300 frames/s, or even more.

 The Heisenberg uncertainty principle describes the fundamental limit on the maximum spatial resolution of information about a particle's coordinates imposed by the measurement or existence of information regarding its momentum to any degree of precision.

 This fundamental limitation can, in turn, be a factor in the maximum imaging resolution at subatomic scales, as can be encountered using scanning electron microscopes.